macpuffin/nebl-tipbot/commands.md

 ​
 ###### deposit
 ​
 ` tipbot deposit ` This command will display your bot deposit address.
-You then need to transfer NEBL to this address.
+You may transfer PFN to this address.
 ​
 ###### balance
 ​